chpc-tech-eval/scc/tutorial1/README.md

 ### Key Pair

 > [!CAUTION]
-> You must ensure that associate the SSH Key that you created earlier to your VM, otherwise you will not be able to log into your newly created instance
+> You must ensure that you associate the SSH Key that you created earlier to your VM, otherwise you will not be able to log into your newly created instance
 ><p align="center"><img alt="OpenStack Key Pair Selection." src="./resources/openstack_key_pair_select.png" width=900 /></p>

 ### Verify that your Instance was Successfully Deployed and Launched